 The short-form offers many advantages.
 Specifically, the short-form allows for shorter language that can fit on a product's label or packaging.
 In addition, the short-form affords the ability to provide a compliant warning without identifying at least one chemical listed under Prop.
 65 that triggers the warning.
 The current short-form warning regulation provides an appropriate balance between the Proposition 65 warning and other critical consumer safety warnings and information.
-NAIMA urges OEHHA not to disturb that delicate balance by implementing these proposed modifications.
-With OEHHA's proposed amendments, these advantages will be lost.
+In this newly created rule, NAIMA urges OEHHA to maintain that delicate balance that allows for a short-form warning.

-Ms. Monet Vela March 29, 2021 Page 2
+Ms. Monet Vela January 3, 2024 Page 2

-Moreover, OEHHA's proposed amendments will significantly limit the circumstances when the short-form warning would be permissible.
-An additional concern is that the proposed amendment will end up requiring a far more elongated warning.
+Moreover, OEHHA should not limit the circumstances when the short-form warning would be permissible.
+OEHHA should avoid the scenario where the rule would end up requiring a far more elongated warning.
 This may cause over-crowding on the product packaging and is an unwelcome burden upon the regulated community without a clearly articulated benefit to the consumer or members of the public.

-OEHHA seeks to avoid a warning that does not provide knowledge of exposure to a specific chemical.
-There are other alternatives that do not involve over-populating product labels with information that will likely be ignored.
+OEHHA says it seeks to avoid a warning that does not provide knowledge of exposure to a specific chemical.
+There are other alternatives that do not involve overpopulating product labels with information that will likely be ignored.
 Product information is already provided online, on safety data sheets, and company websites.
 OEHHA's objective ignores the complicated circumstances many companies will face when attempting to be compliant with Prop.
 65. For example, one challenge that will be encountered is determining whether to test all products for trace levels of hundreds of Prop.
 65 listed substances; this is costly and, in reality, counterproductive.
 Another difficulty that must be addressed is how to test such a wide range of chemicals in an economical manner.

 This difficult problem faces companies that are also simultaneously facing an onslaught of increased activity from bounty hunters.
-The companies already are required to quickly (60 days) demonstrate compliance when confronted with a bounty hunter claim.
-Now these additional burdens of losing the short-form is quite literally revising the model and method of doing business.
+The companies already are required to quickly (60 days) demonstrate compliance when confronted with state enforcement or a bounty hunter claim.
+Now these additional burdens of losing the short-form are quite literally revising the model and method of doing business.
 This disregard for the complexities of running a business in a heavily regulated state is frustrating and burdensome.
 NAIMA urges OEHHA to forego removal of the short-form and allow its continued use.
 By incentivizing bounty hunters, OEHHA has created something like a plague that keeps coming at businesses in a rush, so giving companies a little relief is merited.

-The repeal and replacement of the Article 6 warning requirements were some of the most substantial amendments to the Prop.
+The repeal and replacement of the Article 6 warning requirements were some of the most substantial amendments to Prop.
 65 regulations in many, many years.
 Both the plain language of the amendments and direct statements from OEHHA promised the regulated community more certainty and confidence in the new warning requirements.
 The regulated businesses in turn sacrificed time and capital to overhaul their Prop.
 65 warning programs to bring them into compliance with the new regulations.
 Now OEHHA proposes to effectively undo that entire regulatory process by proposing changes so substantial that the Article 6 warning requirements would require all businesses utilizing the short-form warnings to redo their programs.
 That OEHHA finds no financial impact to businesses from this action is not believable given the costs already incurred in the previous revisions to Prop.
 65 warnings.